schell/mogwai/README.md

         let rx_text = rx.branch_map(|ButtonOut::Clicks(text)| text.clone());

         builder!(
+            // Create a button that transmits a message into tx_event on click.
             <button on:click=tx_event>
+                // Using braces we can embed rust values in our DOM.
+                // Here we're creating a text node that starts with the
+                // string "Clicked 0 times" and then updates every time a
+                // message is received on rx_text.
                 {("Clicked 0 times", rx_text)}
             </button>
         )
     }
 }
+// To create a new gizmo/widget/component we simply convert a value of the Button type
+// into a Gizmo...
 let gizmo = Gizmo::from(Button{ clicks: 0 });
-let view = View::from(gizmo.view_builder());
+// ...and create a View from that gizmo's builder. let view = View::from(gizmo.view_builder());
 // Queue some messages for the component, as if the button had been clicked: gizmo.send(&ButtonIn::Click);